aregsar/aregsarblog/blog/2020/laravel-app-with-redis-in-docker/index.md

   'prefix' => '',
 ```

+> Note: By adding more connections in the `config/database.php` file pointing to separate redis servers, we could add additional cache stores in the `config/cache.php` configuration and set the store `connection` to the new connections from the `config/database.php` file.
+This will be useful for scaling the app in production.

-Then add set the CACHE_DRIVER in .env file to redis
+We also need to set the CACHE_DRIVER in `.env` file to `redis`.

 ```ini
 CACHE_DRIVER=redis